 In "The Ridere of Riddles", the stepmother tries to poison her stepson.
 Her son, however, loves his brother, warns him, and then flees with him.

 In "Kate Crackernuts", the envious stepmother has her stepdaughter Anne's head turned into a sheep's head.
-Subverted in that the Katie of the title is her own daughter, who sees what she's done and sets out with her stepsister Anne to escape and solve the problem; normally the stepdaughter is the heroine.
+Subverted in that the Katie of the title is her own daughter, who sees what she's done and sets out with her stepsister Anne to break the evil spell and restore her to normal.

 Story 25 of "Strange Stories from a Chinese Studio", seen here; as a summation doesn't do this story justice, just read the whole thing.
 However, the Stepmother is the only one denied a Happily Ever After.

-Enchanted has a scene where Giselle happily explains that Prince Edward's stepmother, Queen Narissa, probably is an exception to this, although she hasn't met her.
-Narissa is a Wicked Stepmother, but Giselle was too just too optimistic to suspect this.
+It has a scene where Giselle happily explains that Prince Edward's stepmother, Queen Narissa, probably is an exception, although she hasn't met her.
+Narissa is a Wicked Stepmother, but Giselle was too just too optimistic to suspect anything foul.

-Giselle ends up becoming a stepmother by the end of the movie, so this trope is averted as well.
+Giselle ends up becoming a stepmother by the end of the movie, but she averts this trope.

-In The Sound of Music, Maria's rival Baroness Ilse is clearly aiming to be a Wicked Stepmother; she's already planning to pack the children Off To Boarding School.
+Maria's rival Baroness Ilse is clearly aiming to be a Wicked Stepmother; she's already planning to pack the children Off to Boarding School.
 But it's subverted near the end, when the Baroness pulls a I Want My Beloved to Be Happy, willingly ending her engagement with Captain von Trapp after he had realized that he loved Maria.

-And also subverted by Maria, when she marries Captain von Trapp, as the children loved her before the marriage and only loved her more after the marriage.
+Subverted by Maria the Magical Nanny, when she marries Captain von Trapp.
+The children loved her before the marriage and only loved her more after the marriage.
 There's a very sweet scene with Maria and Liesl, the eldest child, after Maria and the Captain return from their honeymoon; Liesl calls Maria "Mother" and they both agree they like that a lot.

 Played with in The Uninvited, where Elizabeth Banks's character is the father's new girlfriend, after his wife died in a fire.
 Throughout the movie, Anna keeps seeing ghostly images of her dead mother seemingly accusing the girlfriend (who was her nurse) of setting the fire.
 In fact, Anna was the one who accidentally set the fire, killing her mother and sister, and blocked it out with the memories manifesting as ghostly images.
 The girlfriend was simply trying to be nice to her.